 - SP 100.
 Public Speaking 3 hours.
 A study of the basic principles, methods and techniques of effective oral communication.
 Emphasis on the role of the speaker, speech, situation, and audience in various speaking situations.
 Fall.
 Spring. - SP 104.
 The Speaking Voice 3 hours.
 This course is designed to introduce the student to the basic elements of voice training.
 Techniques covered include an introduction to and application of the International Phonetic Alphabet, effective breathing patterns, placement and resonance of the voice, standard American speech, projection, and articulation.
-Spring Even. - SP 309.
+Spring Even.

+- SP 300.
+Intercultural Communication 3 hours.
+Designed to study theories regarding key elements in intercultural communication: differences in verbal and nonverbal language codes, understanding conflict negations in various cultures, as well as organizational principles and competence in developing intercultural relationships.
+Prerequisites: SN 230 or FR 160 or higher, and SP 104.
+Fall odd years. - SP 309.
 Argumentation and Debate 3 hours.
 Principles and practice in methods of organizing, conducting, and evaluating debates and arguments.
 Students will learn skills in research, critical thinking, writing, and delivery.
 In addition, students will examine methods of coaching an educational debate program.
 Offered during intersessions or summer sessions, not more than once in a 12 month cycle. - SP 322.
 Nonverbal Communication 3 hours.
 Designed as a study of theories regarding nonverbal communication, this course examines the effects of paralanguage, space, territory, chronemics, haptics, etc., in the communication process.
 Students will explore the impact of nonverbal communication in interpersonal, intercultural, and public forms of communication.
-Offered during intersessions or summer sessions, not more than once in a 12 month cycle.

-- SP 325.
+Prerequisite: SP 300.
+Fall even years. - SP 325.
 Interviewing 3 hours.
 This course examines the various theories and situations in interviewing.
 Students will plan and execute interviews in the role of the interviewer and interviewee, developing techniques in research, listening skills, asking and answering questions, and note taking.
 Students will prepare resumes and cover letters for the purpose of career placement.
-WI Spring Even. - SP 405.
+Spring. - SP 405.
 Persuasion 3 hours.
 This course explores the theory and practice of human influence.
 The intent is to increase student awareness of persuasive messages in media and provide students with better consumer skills.
 The course will explore media motivation, theories such as the balance theory, inoculation theory, cognitive dissonance, congruity, source credibility, and message content.
 Prerequisite: SP100.
 Fall Odd. - SP 415.
 Speech Writing and Criticism 3 hours.
 This course is designed to examine and evaluate famous speech manuscripts for analysis of style, effectiveness, and function of speeches.
 Students will examine famous speeches by various influential speakers and incorporate specific writing techniques and devices into original speeches.
-WI Prerequisite: SP100.
+WI SL Prerequisite: SP100.
 Spring Odd. - SP 149/249/349/449.
 Special Topics 1-3 hours.
 Selected and current topics in the Speech field.
 ARR - SP 420.
 Presentational Speaking 3 hours.
 This course studies refinement in speech composition, forms of supports, style, research, and gestures necessary in performing business presentations.
 Students will study and perform various styles of presentations as they relate to persuasion in the business setting with specific development of visual aids using charts, graphs, and/or PowerPoint.
-WI Prerequisite: SP 100.
+Prerequisite: SP 100.
 Fall Even. - SP 376/476.
 Independent Study 1-3 hours.
 Reading or research at a greater depth than in a normal class.
-Prerequisite: Permission of instructor, division dean, and Chief Academic Officer.
+Prerequisite: Permission of instructor, division dean, and Vice President of Academic Affairs.
 ARR.